ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_addingviewingclusters.md

 | Description | The description of the VLAN.  |
 | Location | The data center location. |
 | Primary Route | The primary route of the VLAN. |
+{: caption="Table 6.
+Network Interface - VLAN details" caption-side="top"}

 Click **View Resource** to access the VLAN details.

-Table 7.
-Network Interface - Subnet details
+View subnet details:

 | Item        | Description       |
 |:------------- |:------------- |
 | Name | The subnet name.
 Click the name to access the subnet details. |
 | Type | The type of subnet: primary or portable. |
 | Description | The description of the subnet. |

-Table 8.
-Network Interface - IP details
+{: caption="Table 7.
+Network Interface - Subnet details" caption-side="top"}

+View IP details:

 | Item        | Description       |
 |:------------- |:------------- |
 | IP | The IP address. |
 | Status | The status of the IP address. |
 | Description |The description of the IP address.  |
+{: caption="Table 8.
+Network Interface - IP details" caption-side="top"}

 ## Deleting clusters from vCenter Server with NSX-T instances
 {: #vc_nsx-t_addingviewingclusters-deleting}